 The good news is that at age 20, you may be able to completely stop hair loss and even spark regrowth with non-surgical treatments.
 So it’s a good idea to exhaust these options before opting for FUE or FUT.

-If you’re not sure which solution to try, book a free consultation with a hair loss specialist at the Wimpole Clinic.
+If you’re not sure which solution to try, book a consultation with a hair loss specialist at the Wimpole Clinic.
 We can talk you through and provide treatment plans for your receding hairline at 20.

 Have more questions about losing hair in your 20s?
 Here are the answers to some of our most frequently asked questions.